Caascad/terraform-provider-privx/docs/resources/host.md

 - `principals` (Attributes Set) What principals (target server user names/ accounts) the host has (see [below for nested schema](#nestedatt--principals))
 - `scope` (Set of String) Under what compliance scopes the listed equipment falls under (searchable by keyword)
 - `services` (Attributes Set) Host services (see [below for nested schema](#nestedatt--services))
-- `source_id` (String) A unique import-source identifier for the host entry, for example a hash for AWS account ID. (searchable by keyword)
 - `ssh_host_public_keys` (Attributes Set) Host public keys, used to verify the identity of the accessed host (see [below for nested schema](#nestedatt--ssh_host_public_keys))
 - `stand_alone_host` (Boolean) Indicates it is a standalone host - bound to local host directory
 - `tags` (Set of String) Host tags